-My most recent Christmas market pilgrimage took me to the Latvian capital of Riga.
+My most recent Christmas market pilgrimage took me to the Latvian capital of Riga

-might be the way to go.
+, this might be the way to go.

 There is a nice market in Esplanāde Park next to Nativity Russian Orthodox Cathedral has a few stalls and attractions for kids, including a herd of rabbits hopping around in their own little Christmas village.